Sausage Tree Camp

 The Lower Zambezi has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb birdwatching at the end of the rains.

-Call us on to start planning your holiday to Sausage Tree Camp or take a look at our itineraries to Lower Zambezi
+To start planning your holiday to Sausage Tree Camp

 A beautiful safari camp sitting on the banks of the Lower Zambezi, offering excellent food and the best of game viewing in luxurious surroundings.
 Sausage Tree Camp has eight tented rooms and a family house.